longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Mini Map
 --------

-On the `Map View`_, in the lower right corner will be a :guilabel:`Mini Map` widget.
-Figure 43 below shows a sample of what the :guilabel:`Mini Map` looks like for a single-player game.
-Figure 44 shows an example of what a :guilabel:`Mini Map` looks like for a LongTurn multi-player game.
-The big difference between the two is the single-player :guilabel:`Turn Done` button is replaced by a countdown timer.
-On the right hand side of the :guilabel:`Mini Map` are some zoom buttons similar to what you would find in the `View Menu`_.
-Inside of the :guilabel:`Mini Map` you will see a square.
+There is a :guilabel:`Mini Map` widget in the lower right corner of the `Map View`_.
+Figure 43 below shows an example of the :guilabel:`Mini Map` widget for a single player game.
+Figure 44 shows an example of of the :guilabel:`Mini Map` widget for a LongTurn multiplayer game.
+The difference between the two is the single player :guilabel:`Turn Done` button is replaced with a countdown timer.
+On the right hand side of the :guilabel:`Mini Map` are zoom buttons similar to what you would find in the `View Menu`_.
+Inside of the :guilabel:`Mini Map` you will see an area inside a white border.
 This is the portion of the whole `Map View`_ that is displyed on the screen.
-You can right-click with your mouse to move the view window around inside the :guilabel:`Mini Map`.
-This will cause the `Map View`_ to move in concert.
+Right-clicking inside the :guilabel:`Mini Map` will cause the `Map View`_ to move to that spot.
 The :guilabel:`Mini Map` provides a quick way to move around a large map in this manner.

 .. figure:: ../../_static/images/gui-elements/mini-map-sp.png
   :align: center